Alternative style sheets

 Specifying alternative style sheets in a web page provides a way for users to see multiple versions of a page, based on their needs or preferences.

 Firefox lets the user select the stylesheet using the View > Page Style submenu.
-Internet Explorer also supports this feature (beginning with IE 8), also accessed from View > Page Style.
-Chrome requires an extension to use the feature (as of version 48).
+Other browsers require an extension to enable this functionality.
 The web page can also provide its own user interface to let the user switch styles.

 The alternate stylesheets are commonly specified using a